Master of Social Work Financial Aid

 $763 per credit hour

 Graduate School of Social Work Scholarships

-We provide more than $9 million in merit aid each year, and every student receives a scholarship.
+For our Denver Campus MSW program, we provide more than $9 million in merit aid each year, and every student receives a scholarship.
 If admitted, scholarships are awarded in your acceptance letter.
 You don't need to apply for these funds; award amounts are granted based on academic achievements, personal accomplishments and experience.
 Some scholarships are available due to the generous endowments of our benefactors who understand the incredible importance of educating the next generation of social workers to create social change.

 GSSW stipends are also a great way to fund your education.Learn More

 GSSW is an Unlimited Yellow Ribbon school.
 If you are an eligible Post 9/11 GI Bill veteran, you could qualify for the Yellow Ribbon Unlimited Benefit, which covers the full cost of tuition.